Fascia Training

 11 Ways to Start Fascia Training for Soccer Players

-Why do some soccer players move effortlessly across the field while others look like they’re fighting their own body with every step?
+Why do some soccer players move effortlessly across the field while others look so stiff?
 The answer lies in the connective tissue most athletes aren’t even aware of called fascia.

-In addition, more research also by Dr. Robert Schleip and colleagues (2019) shows how fascia can actually be trained directly because myofibroblasts, specialized cells found in connective tissue, within the perimysium, the fascial layer that surrounds muscle bundles, actually have contractile elements, just like smooth muscles do, that are capable of generating tension and elastic energy transfer.
+In addition, research by Dr. Robert Schleip and colleagues (2019) suggests that fascia can be trained directly due to the presence of myofibroblasts, which are specialized cells found in connective tissue.
+Within the perimysium—the fascial layer that surrounds muscle bundles—there are contractile elements similar to smooth muscle, allowing it to generate tension and efficiently store and transfer elastic energy.

-This is a major shift from older beliefs that fascia was just passive tissue with no contractile function, and it’s also one of the main reasons why fascia training is more popular now among elite athletes, performance coaches, physiotherapists, etc. As a soccer player, trainer, sports coordinator, and graduate of kinesiology: rehab science I have tried tons of training programs, traditional and alternative, and have found a ton of benefits of incorporating fascia training into my training routines consistently.
+This is a major shift from older beliefs that fascia was just passive tissue with no contractile function, and it’s also one of the main reasons why fascia training is more popular now among elite athletes, performance coaches, physiotherapists, etc. As a soccer player, trainer, sports coordinator, and graduate of kinesiology: rehab science, I have tried tons of training programs, traditional and alternative, and have found a ton of benefits of incorporating fascia training into my consistent training routines.

 How do You Train Fascia for Soccer Performance?